This section looks into the different features of dashboards and tiles that help us control the data shown on the dashboard.

 tile _ basis 100.00 content filterwidget ID N~NN4sSYLu8 table period_metric column paramDays is_param true

-Since the filter widget applies to all sheets on the dashboard by default, absence of a join between the filtered column and the source data for the other tiles, can lead to an error.
+Since the filter widget applies to all reports on the dashboard by default, absence of a join between the filtered column and the source data for the other tiles, can lead to an error.
 To avoid this issue, bippDash allows for the definition of aliases between columns.
-Aliases may be defined from the column being used in the filter widget to the column that should be joined in the sheet that would get filtered.
+Aliases may be defined from the column being used in the filter widget to the column that should be joined in the report that would get filtered.
 For example, if the filter on the column

 Batch should also be applied to a tile